Rodeffs/PNGconverter/README.md

 By utilising this program, you can convert this file to PNG, send it, and anybody can convert it back to original and since PNG format is lossless no data is lost

+### Limitations

+The default limit for PNG size in libpng is 10^6 by 10^6 pixels.
+I decided to not change the limit for the sake of safety.

+This means that the maximum possible size of input file is ~2.7 TiB, which is good enough for most cases

 ### Example

 I'll use libpng official documentation as an example input